Stuycs-K/finalprojectapcs-5-abedin-mottaqi-yik-leilah/DEVLOG-Leilah.md

 ## Leilah Yik

 ### 2025-05-22 - UML Diagram
 Spent entire class and 30 mins at home revising UML Diagram.
-May need to make further changes
+May need to make further changes.

+### 2025-05-23 - Zombies and UML
+Spent class time revisiting UML Diagaram/plan with Mr. K. Made changes to UML Diagram and did work on zombies.